 Novice and Orange Cloisters

 As you enter the citadel, the silencio (silence) arch leading into the Novice Cloister sets the scene and you’ll probably find yourself whispering in subconscious solidarity with the nuns’ way of life.
 Novice nuns were resolved to 4-year period of solemn work and prayer in silence in this Cloister, for which their wealthy families paid an annual dowry.
 After this time the nuns could choose to continue in religious service or return to the wider world and leave the convent – despite probably bestowing humiliation to their family as a result.

 The cluster of trees at the Orange Cloister plaza, framed by Mediterranean-blue arches, represent renewal and eternal life, and it is here that graduate novices proceed if they decide to stay.
-From here, you can choose whether to take a quick look at the slightly morbid Profundis Room, where deceased nuns were laid to rest for a period of mourning.
+From here, you can choose whether or not to take a quick look at the slightly morbid Profundis Room, where deceased nuns were laid to rest for a period of mourning.
 The walls here are adorned with portraits of the departed sisters, painted posthumously within 24hrs of their demise, as painting them while they were alive was strictly forbidden.

 Leading away from the Orange Cloister and running down the middle of the citadel, Calle Córdoba takes you past cells that once provided living quarters for the nuns.
 These cubicles varied from the very basic to the somewhat sumptuous, because, despite the nuns having taken vows of poverty, this was all relative to their family fortunes.
 In many cases, the wealthiest residents brought servants with them and lived in much greater comfort than their fellow sisters.